-We interpret the lack of additional DH coaching effects, compared to controls, based on the following findings on the implementation of the DH coaching intervention:
+We interpret the absence of additional effects from DH coaching, compared to the control group, based on the following findings regarding the implementation of the DH coaching intervention:

-- Learners were exposed to a very limited dosage of DH coaching and only for a short period of time.
-After exposure to external coaching in year 1 (along with the external coaching stream), coaching exposure was reduced in year 2 (since external coaches were still largely doing the coaching but at a lower coach-to-school ratio).
-DH coaching only commenced at the beginning of year 3.
-Previous studies have posited that at least two years of exposure to a coaching intervention is required to observe effects (Fixsen, 2005). - DH coaching training and quality was highly variable: DHs are also teachers and were trained in the structured learning programme alongside other foundation phase teachers.
-Those DHs in the DH coaching intervention group also received specialised training in how to coach, but this training was not consistently timed, with most training sessions taking place late in 2023.
-In addition to the late training, case studies and coach shadowing showed that DH coaching quality depended on the level of commitment by individual DHs.
-While variation in motivation and skill will always be part of the schooling system, and so is built into any similar intervention at scale, it may have reduced the average efficacy of the approach for this study, especially when coupled with the short implementation period. - DH coaching was not 'instructional' in that it was not intensive, individualised, and developmental but rather followed the lead of the external coaches (as guided by the implementing agency's overall approach to coaching) in using a standardised, coach-led (not teacher self-reflection-led), compliance-driven approach. - The DH learner results do not mean that DH schools did not see improved learner reading results over the course of the intervention, but simply that these improvements were not significantly greater than those achieved by the schools exposed only to the base intervention.
-The evaluation's qualitative results confirmed that the lesson plans and training of the base intervention led to improved classroom practice, which is likely to translate into improvements in learner outcomes compared to 'business as usual' schools without such inputs.
+- Learners received a very limited amount of DH coaching over a brief period.
+After being exposed to external coaching in the first year (alongside the external coaching stream), the amount of coaching decreased in the second year (as external coaches continued to lead the coaching, but with a lower coach-to-school ratio).
+DH coaching only began at the start of the third year.
+Previous studies suggest that at least two years of coaching exposure are necessary to observe significant effects (Fixsen, 2005). - The quality of DH coaching varied greatly: case studies and coach shadowing indicated that the effectiveness of DH coaching was heavily dependent on the commitment level of individual DHs.
+Additionally, in-person DH training was inconsistently scheduled, with most sessions occurring late in 2023.
+Although variations in motivation and skill are inherent in any large-scale educational intervention, this inconsistency may have reduced the overall effectiveness of the approach in this study, particularly when combined with the short implementation timeframe. - DH coaching was not 'instructional' in nature; it lacked intensity, individualisation, and a developmental focus.
+Instead, it followed the lead of the external coaches (as directed by the implementing agency's overall coaching strategy), utilising a standardised, coach-driven (rather than teacher self-reflection-led), compliance-focused approach. - The learner outcomes in DH schools do not suggest that these schools failed to see improvements in reading results during the intervention.
+Rather, the improvements were not significantly greater than those achieved by schools that only received the base intervention.
+The evaluation's qualitative findings confirmed that the lesson plans and training provided through the base intervention, when combined with coaching, led to better classroom practices.
+This is likely to result in improvements in learner outcomes when compared to 'business as usual' schools that did not receive these inputs.